appcelerator-archive/titanium_mobile_blackberry/README.md

 How to Create Titanium Applications using the BlackBerry SDK
 ------------------------------------------------------------

-1) Get the latest Titanium Studio 3.0.0 RC at http://preview.appcelerator.com.
-It is important to use 3.0.0 or greater for Studio to enable BlackBerry support.
+1) Get the latest Titanium Studio at http://preview.appcelerator.com/studio/bb.
+The Studio team will be posting frequent updates.

-2) Download the most recent BlackBerry Titanium SDK from http://sdrv.ms/Taibxw choose bb-mobilesdk-osx or bb-mobilesdk-win32 zip file depending on your development environment.
+2) Download the most recent BlackBerry Titanium SDK from http://preview.appcelerator.com/studio/bb.
 The BB team will be posting frequent updates.

 3) Unzip the file down a location that does not include spaces in the path name.
 This is a temporary issue and will be fixed.

-4) Unzip the StarterApp.zip file located at http://sdrv.ms/Taibxw somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.
+4) Unzip the StarterApp.zip file located at http://preview.appcelerator.com/studio/bb/StarterApp.zip somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.

 5) Launch Titanium Studio.
 You may wish to have a separate workspace for BB development to make it easy to switch between settings.
 In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.